 - 1. Project a positive attitude and a sense of personal integrity and self-confidence. - 2.
 Project professionalism, visual poise and proper grooming. - 3.
 Communicate effectively and interact appropriate colleagues, supervisors and clients. - 4.
 Respect the need to deliver worthy service for value received in an employment environment. - 5.
-Perform the basic manipulative skills in the areas of hair styling, hair shaping, hair coloring, texture services, scalp and hair conditioning, skin and make-up, and nail care. - 6.
+Perform the basic manipulative skills in the areas of Manicuring / Nail Care. - 6.
 Perform the basic analytical skills to advise clients in the total look concept. - 7.
 Apply academic learning, technical information and related matter to assure sound judgments, decisions, and procedures.